 Details and Restrictions

-Lastly, in order for these reimbursements to remain tax free they must be reported on the employee’s Form W-2.
-The purpose of this is because an employer reimbursement will reduce or remove the subsidy the employee might receive from the government.
+Lastly, in order for these reimbursements to remain tax-free they must be reported on the employee’s Form W-2.
+The purpose of this is because an employer’s reimbursement will reduce or remove the subsidy the employee might receive from the government.
 An employee cannot legally have a full government subsidy and a reimbursement from their employer.

-A QSEHRA is designed to have an employee purchase their own insurance plan from the marketplace and then be reimbursed by their employer for the expenses.
-After a qualifying expense, an employee would submit a reimbursement form (included in the sample template linked above) to their employer and then receive the funds, likely with their next paycheck.
+A QSEHRA or ICHRA is designed to have an employee purchase their own insurance plan from the marketplace, and then be reimbursed by their employer for the expenses.
+After a qualifying expense, an employee would submit a reimbursement form (included in the sample templates linked below) to their employer, and then receive the funds, likely with their next paycheck.
 Whether this reimbursement is straight from an employer or through a payroll service like ours doesn’t matter, the important thing is that it gets recorded properly.
-At the end of the year all QSEHRA reimbursements made are reported on the employee’s Form W-2.
+At the end of the year, all reimbursements realized are reported on the employee’s Form W-2.

-Assuming a 10% tax rate and a full single plan reimbursement of $5,150 in the year, an employee making $40,000 with no QSEHRA would have a net income of $32,940.
-If you were to offer the same $40,000 but included in that a QSEHRA, you would pay $34,850 in wages, your employee would net $28,698.98 PLUS the $5,150 in reimbursement for a total compensation after federal tax of $33,848.98.
+Assuming a 10% tax rate and a single plan reimbursement of $5,150 in the year, an employee earning $40,000 with no QSEHRA would have a net income of $32,940.
+If you were to offer the same $40,000 but included in that QSEHRA, you would pay $34,850 in wages.
+Your employee would net $28,698.98 PLUS the $5,150 in reimbursement for a total compensation after federal tax of $33,848.98.
 The lower taxable wage also means tax savings for the employer (~$400 in this case).
 Below is a breakdown showing this example in more detail.

-There is much confusion around QSEHRAs mostly because they were created in a way that did not produce any fanfare.
-The actuality is that these are easy to set up, easy to manage, and offer benefits to both the employer and employee.
-We’re happy to answer any questions about QSEHRAs, you may schedule a call with us here or call our office directly at 1-877-899-3004.
+Both the QSEHRA and ICHRA offer flexible, easy to manage tax-advantaged health reimbursement options for household employers and employees.
+These are easy to set up, easy to manage, and offer benefits to both the employer and employee.
+We’re happy to answer any questions about tax advantaged health reimbursement plans.
+You may schedule a call with us here or call our office directly at 1-877-899-3004.